Updated on June 17th, 2025 by Bob Ciura

 Tobacco stocks are particularly attractive to income investors thanks to their generous dividends and defensive characteristics during economic downturns.

-Tobacco stocks produce a lot of cash, but have very little capital expenditure needs, creating what could be considered perfect income stocks.
+Tobacco stocks produce a lot of cash flow, but have very little capital expenditure needs, creating what could be considered perfect income stocks.

 You can download a spreadsheet with all our tobacco stocks (along with important financial metrics such as dividend yields and price-to-earnings ratios) using the link below: